A Centralized Multi-stage Non-parametric Learning Algorithm for Opportunistic Spectrum Access: Proposed approach

+Different secondary nodes can achieve different throughput on the same channel.
+The aim of this module is two-fold: firstly, the central node learns the characteristics of primary traffic to predict the availability and secondly, the central node also assigns the channels to those devices so as to maximize the sum throughput.
+Note that the central node does not have any prior information regarding the PU traffic and should learn the same from scratch.

 In the case of single SU, channel selection using MAB is quite popular\cite{jouini2009multi,zhu2016multi}.
 However, we deal with multiple SUs that demand for a channel at the same instant.
-This problem reduces to assigning the best user-channel permutation in case we know the value of each user-channel pairing.
+This problem reduces to assigning the best user-channel permutation in the case that we know the value of each user-channel pairing.
 However, we do not have access to that value and hence learn that from data.
-A similar problem is dealt with in case of \cite{gai2011combinatorial} using combinatorial bandits; however, their solution is restricted to the case where the number of channels is greater than the number of users, both of which do not change with time.
+A similar problem is dealt in \cite{gai2011combinatorial} using combinatorial bandits; however, their solution is restricted to the case where the number of channels is greater than the number of users, both of which do not change with time.
 In our formulation, the number of active users and the number of available channels change with time.
 Hence, we need to search over all possible permutations to arrive at a channel assignment.
 This is very computationally demanding.
-For example, then we have 5 free channels and 20 SUs requesting for channels, the search space is $20!/15! = 1860480$.
-Therefore we propose to use an AI technique called hill climbing which has substantially low complexity.
+For example, then we have 5 free channels and 10 SUs requesting for channels, the search space is $10!/5! = 30240$.
+Therefore we propose to use a technique called hill climbing which has substantially low complexity.

-We employ a learning technique which combines the ideas of AI method, hill climbing \cite{russel178artificial}, and reinforcement learning technique called $\epsilon$-greedy \cite{auer2002using}.
-The algorithm proceeds by estimating a value table for each of the channel-device pairs.
-The central node maintains the value table for each channel $c$ and each device $d$.
+The algorithm proceeds by estimating a value for each of the channel-device pairs; the value table is stored at the central node.
 We represent each entry of this table by $V_{c,d}$.
 Whenever a feedback on throughput, $\mathcal{T}$, is available from the device, the corresponding entry in the value table is updated according to the update equation

 Here $\kappa$ is a problem dependent parameter, also known as \textit{learning rate}.
 When we set $\kappa = 1$, the central hub gives importance to only last observation and completely discards any of the past learning.
 Conversely, if $\kappa$ is very close to $0$, the central hub will take long time to build up the value table as it give very less weight to new observations.